19hours/sg-statutes/Acts/Infectious Diseases Act.md

 [10/2008 wef 10/06/2008]

+[Act 5 of 2019 wef 25/03/2019]

-### Blood donation and other acts by person with AIDS or HIV Infection
+### Blood donation and other acts by person with HIV Infection

-24\.—(1) Any person who knows that he has AIDS or HIV Infection shall not —
+24\.—(1) Any person who knows that he has HIV Infection shall not —

 (a) donate blood at any blood bank in Singapore; or

-(b) do any act which is likely to transmit or spread AIDS or HIV Infection to another person.
+(b) do any act which is likely to transmit or spread HIV Infection to another person.

 [5/92; 13/99]

+[Act 5 of 2019 wef 25/03/2019]

-(1A) For the purposes of this section, a person shall be deemed to know that he has AIDS or HIV Infection if a serological test or other test for the purpose of ascertaining the presence of HIV Infection carried out on him has given a positive result and the result has been communicated to him.
+(1A) For the purposes of this section, a person shall be deemed to know that he has HIV Infection if a serological test or other test for the purpose of ascertaining the presence of HIV Infection carried out on him has given a positive result and the result has been communicated to him.

 [10/2008 wef 10/06/2008]

+[Act 5 of 2019 wef 25/03/2019]

 (2) Any person who contravenes subsection (1) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $50,000 or to imprisonment for a term not exceeding 10 years or to both.